Taipei EasyCard Guide: Taiwan’s Smart Card

 You also have unlimited access to Taipei’s buses and metro during the duration of these cards.

-icash still can get you the cash rebate from the Taipei Metro.
-But you can’t use it with as many places as the EasyCard Taipei.
-For instance, you can’t use icash to rent YouBikes.
+icash will get you the cash rebate from the Taipei Metro.
+But you can’t use it with as many places as the EasyCard and iPass in Taipei.
+For instance, it won’t work with YouBikes.

 I only recommend getting an icash if you intend on living in Taiwan.

-HappyCash is a rewards program that makes it so you can make payments at places like:
+HappyCash is a rewards program that allows cashless payments at places like:

 • SOGO malls